 This is because a savvy divorce lawyer can ask you on cross-examination why you never bothered to call the police if you were victimized.

 However, you should still leave your shared place of residence as quickly as possible.

 What to Look for in a Domestic Violence Lawyer in Orlando, FL.

 If you want to end your marriage in response to a domestic violence incident, you’ll need a divorce lawyer.
 You should opt for a practitioner with a successful history in this area of the law.

-If you’re looking for a divorce lawyer in Orlando, FL, our practice is among the most caring and compassionate you will find.
-We have many years’ experience in handling sensitive cases involving domestic violence, and you can be sure that we’ll handle your issues with the utmost care and professionalism.
+If you’re looking for a Divorce Lawyer in Orlando, FL, our practice is among the most caring and compassionate you will find.
+We have many years of experience in handling sensitive cases involving domestic violence, and you can be sure that we’ll handle your issues with the utmost care and professionalism.